wangjianze96/BlogsBackup/markdown_files/vivado-installation.md

 PC.
 Then I tried to install vivado.
 The previous steps run perfectly, but after downloading and installation, it was perfroming a step called "generating device list" and then it stucked.
 I first thought maybe it's some kind of permission issue, so I canceled the installation and reinstalled vivado.
-I knew this step can be time consuming so I just left it and go home.
+I knew this step can be time consuming so I just left it and went home.
 Over a night I came back to office and the same issue was still there.

 ## Possible solution